Skip to main content

 Implementation

-HTML Script Tag
+HTML Script Tag SDK

 The easiest option is to use our Script Tag SDK.
 This involves adding a single <script> tag to the HEAD of your website.
 This option fully works out-of-the-box with no configuration required.

-Client-Side JavaScript and React
+Front-End JavaScript and React SDKs

 A more advanced integration involves using our Javascript or ReactJS client-side SDKs.

-• navigate - a callback function to perform the redirect.
+• navigate: A callback function to perform the redirect.
 Defaults to (url) => window.location.replace(url).

 Single Page Apps (SPAs)